2023 Solar Incentives Guide for Glasgow, DE - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when thinking about solar incentives.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a predetermined percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local Glasgow solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local Glasgow solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these may include rebates, tax credits and more.
-These incentives may be given out by your county or municipality, or by the Delaware government.
-Some are available for a limited time, while others are ongoing.
+Federal solar incentives are not your only option; tax credits, rebates and more may be offered at the state and local level.
+Incentives may be handled by your county or municipality, or by the state of Delaware.
+Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Glasgow